sabre-io/sabre.io/source/xml/writing.md

 ------------------------------

-The `startElement`, `writeElement` and `writeAttribute` methods have been changed a bit, so they can accept [clark notation][2] for their node names.
+The `startElement`, `writeElement` and `writeAttribute` methods have been changed a bit, so they can accept [Clark notation][2] for their node names.

-What this means, is that you can call
+What this means, is that you can call:

     $writer->namespaceMap = [
         '{http://example.org/}foo' => 'foo',